so1ve/codestyle-config/README.md

 - **Style principle**: Consistent for reading, stable for diff.
 More automated style fixes is better.

 > [!IMPORTANT]
-> The main branch is for v1.0 prerelease, which rewrites to ESLint Flat config.
+> The main branch is for v3.0, which rewrites to ESLint Flat config and requires ESLint v8.57.0 or v9.0.0+.

 ## Usage